 Table of Contents

-- Estimated Cost Per Month (for grow lights, fans, pumps, AC, etc.)
+- Estimated Cost Per Month for Common Grow Room Items (lights, fans, pumps, AC, etc.)

 - How to Figure Out Cost Per Grow (and cost of each ounce you harvest)

-When growing marijuana indoors, the cost of electricity is important, however, it can be confusing trying to predict how much it’s going to end up costing you!
+When growing marijuana indoors, knowing the cost of electricity is essential.
+However, it can be confusing trying to predict how much it’s going to end up costing you.

-Luckily, it’s relatively straightforward to figure your costs in electricity once you have the right information!
+Luckily, it’s relatively straightforward to figure your costs in electricity once you have the right information.
+Let’s go!

 Quick Examples of Common Growing Setups

-These electricity prices are calculated for the US average electricity cost of $0.12/kWh.
+We calculated these electricity prices at the US average electricity cost of $0.12/kWh.
 Depending on where you live, it can be higher or lower.
-I’ve heard from growers who’s electricity costs half as much, but also some who’s electricity costs twice that or more.
+I’ve heard from growers whose electricity costs half as much, but also some who’s electricity costs twice that or more.

 - 4-9 oz Per Harvest